Bounce rates are at an all-time high for some websites. In some cases, site owners are seeing between 70% to 90% bounce rates.

-One way to get visitors to complete your Wix exit intent popup form is to make an offer they can’t refuse.
-Everyone likes being given privileged information, especially if it can benefit them.
+One way to get visitors to complete your Wix exit-intent popup form is to make an offer they can’t refuse.
+Everyone likes being given privileged information, significantly if it can benefit them.

 For example, you can offer free access to a case study showing how your product or service helped one or two customers overcome obstacles shared by your audience.

-Chances are, they’re going to want to see it so they can determine whether your business is worth their time and money.
+Chances are, they will want to see it to determine whether your business is worth their time and money.

 2. Show Off a New Product or Service

 Just launched a new product?
 Or maybe you’re planning to.
 In this case, your exit intent Wix popup can show it off and give them either a discount with an expiration date or allow them to sign up to get early access to the product when it releases.

 What’s worse than a bounce rate?
 An abandoned cart.

 At least with bounce rates, some visitors are just the wrong audience.
 But when you have a qualified prospect adding items to their cart, and they leave, you miss out on a potential long-term customer.

 So to help prevent this, you can use exit intent Wix popups to catch these shoppers before they leave.
 For instance, you can offer a discount to finish their order now.

 Of course, they have to give you their email to receive the code.
 Then if they don’t follow through, you can always send them a follow-up email to remind them to return.